Applying Annotations¶

-This document is organized into five sections describing how to work with types in Binary Ninja:
+This document is organized into five sections describing how to work with various types of annotations in Binary Ninja using the API.
+Note that its companion documentation describes how to interact with many of the same elements via the UI.

-- Types is how to create and interact with types through the API
+2. Types documents creating and interacting with types through the API

-- Tags is about how to create tags and bookmarks
+3. Tags describes how to create tags and bookmarks

-From an API perspective there are several helper functions, for example to rename a function:
+From an API perspective there are several helper functions available for working with Symbols.
+For example, to rename a function:

 >>> current_function.name